lockbook/db-rs/README.md

 -   The database offers no tools at the moment to define integrity constraints beyond what the Rust type system implicitly enforces (non-null for instance).
 At the moment for us, this is simply an application side concern.

+### Features

+`clone` - derive clone on all table types.
+Consistency between cloned database is not provided.
+Useful in testing situations.

 ### Used by

 -   [Lockbook](https://github.com/lockbook/lockbook)